Language Stations

 At the heart of the linguistic aspect of Ragadawn is the process of revitalizing connections between poetic forms as well as minority or migratory languages active in Europe: anciently rooted languages, as well those present through more recent settlements.

 It follows a symbolic map of some of the languages involved in early medieval lyric poetry across pre-European territories.
-One phrase from my performance has been translated and recomposed into the work, thus slowly compiling a multilingual refrain at the heart of the work: the Dawn Chorus of Languages.
+One phrase from my performance has been translated and recomposed into the work, thus slowly compiling a multilingual refrain at the heart of the work.

 2016-2018: